Colorado State Capitol portrait of Donald Trump: Reactions

-On March 23, 2025, Trump wrote on Truth Social, "Nobody likes a bad picture or painting of themselves, but the one in Colorado, in the State Capitol, put up by the Governor, along with all other Presidents, was purposefully distorted to a level that even I, perhaps, have never seen before," and that he would "much prefer not having a picture than having this one".
+After almost six years of displaying the portrait, which received massive accolades from the committee and mainstream media, on March 23, 2025, Trump wrote on Truth Social, "Nobody likes a bad picture or painting of themselves, but the one in Colorado, in the State Capitol, put up by the Governor, along with all other Presidents, was purposefully distorted to a level that even I, perhaps, have never seen before," and that he would "much prefer not having a picture than having this one".
 Trump wrote that "many" Coloradans had complained about the portrait to him and were "actually angry about it".
 Trump concluded by stating that he had contacted the governor of Colorado, Jared Polis, to ask him to remove the portrait from display and that Polis should be "ashamed of himself!"
 He also said Obama's portrait "looks wonderful".
 Polis had no involvement in the commissioning and unveiling of the portrait.
 Grantham said that he was "a little surprised" by Trump's complaint as he "[hadn't] heard any dissent over it—in fact, quite the opposite", and people had liked it.
 Grantham said he had been contacted by Polis, who had agreed with him that it was "not a big deal".
 Grantham felt "sorry to see" Trump "going off of misinformation given to him or maybe making assumptions" about the creation and display of the portrait.

 The portrait was taken down following a request by Paul Lundeen, the Colorado Senate minority leader, who wanted it to be replaced with one that "depicts his contemporary likeness".
 Polis said that he was "surprised to learn the President of the United States is an aficionado of our Colorado State Capitol and its artwork".
 He also stated that he appreciated "the President and everyone's interest in our capitol building and [we] are always looking for any opportunity to improve our visitor experience".

 Following Trump's comments, Boardman said that her "intentions, integrity and abilities" had been questioned as a result and the allegations that she had purposefully distorted' the portrait, and that [she] 'must have lost [her] talent as [she] got older' are now directly and negatively impacting [her] business of over 41 years, which now is in danger of not recovering".